 At the time CIS is diagnosed, the doctor will assess the risk of developing MS. People with CIS who have lesions similar to those seen in people with MS are at higher risk for developing MS within the next few years than people without MS-like lesions.
-People with lower risk may be treated temporarily with corticosteroids, while those at higher risk may be recommended to begin disease-modifying therapy (DMT) to avoid developing MS.
+People with lower risk may be treated temporarily with corticosteroids, and those at higher risk may be recommended to begin disease-modifying therapy (DMT) to avoid developing MS.

 People diagnosed with RRMS are encouraged to immediately begin long-term maintenance treatment with a DMT to reduce the frequency and severity of flares and delay disease progression.

 An older, related term is progressive-relapsing MS (PRMS).
-PRMS was previously considered to be a separate diagnosis, but since 2013 it has been viewed as a subset of PPMS.
+PRMS was previously considered to be a separate diagnosis, but since 2013, it has been viewed as a subset of PPMS.
 In PRMS, there are clear periods of acute relapse, but the disease progresses between relapses without remission.

-People who are initially diagnosed with RRMS and whose disease course transitions to a pattern of progressive worsening of neurologic function and increased disability may be rediagnosed with secondary progressive MS. People with SPMS may continue to experience disease flares associated with inflammation as with RRMS, or flares may give way to a more steadily progressive course.
+Some people may be initially diagnosed with RRMS and then have their disease course transition to a pattern of progressive worsening, resulting in increased disability.
+When this happens, they may be rediagnosed with SPMS.
+Individuals with SPMS may continue to experience disease flares associated with demyelination as with RRMS, or flare-ups may give way to a more steadily progressive course.

-A related term occasionally used is burned-out MS. A person whose disease progression significantly slows after many years may be described as having burned-out MS.
+A related term occasionally used is “burned-out MS.” A person whose disease progression significantly slows after many years may be described as having burned-out MS.

-Tumefactive MS is a rare form of MS with signs and symptoms similar to those caused by brain tumors.
+Tumefactive MS is a rare form of the disease with signs and symptoms similar to those caused by brain tumors.
 Tumefactive MS is often misdiagnosed as a type of brain tumor called an astrocytoma.
 People who experience an episode of tumefactive MS often go on to develop RRMS.
 People with tumefactive MS can be treated with some DMTs.

-Fulminant, malignant, and Marburg MS are terms are used by some researchers to describe particularly severe, rapidly progressing courses of MS-like disease.
-Some doctors do not consider this rare condition to be a type of MS at all, but a separate, isolated disease.
-The Marburg course is seen mainly in children and younger adults, and often causes death within one year.
+Some researchers use the terms “fulminant MS,” “malignant MS,” and/or “Marburg variant MS” to describe particularly severe, rapidly progressing courses that cause MS symptoms.
+Some doctors do not consider this rare condition to be a type of MS at all but rather a distinct disease.
+The Marburg course is seen mainly in children and younger adults and often causes death within one year.